Warhorst/pacman/README.md

 ### Ghosts
 - adapt Blinkys speed based on remaining dots

-### Lifecycle
-- level transition when all dots eaten

 ### Fruit
 - eating the fruits gives the player points